cvsandbox/ANNT/examples/rnn_time_series/README.md

 ## Neural network

 By default, the sample application creates a 2-layer neural network – first layer is Gated Recurrent Unit (GRU) with 30 neurons and the output layer fully connected with single neuron.
-The number of recurrent layers and their size can be overridden by using command line option, however.
+The number of recurrent layers and their size can be overridden by using command line options, however.

 ```C++
 // prepare recurrent ANN to train